n-shenoy/solutions/README.md

     2. Add your alias as `alias name="your command"` at the end of the file.
 Make sure to have no spaces around the `=`.
 Save and exit.
     3. Return to the terminal and type `source ~/.bashrc`.
     4. Now, type the alias and see if it works.

+8. To find the number of rows in a data file, type the following in the command line: `grep -v "^#" file.txt|wc -l`.
+If the file has spaces in its name, enclose the file name in single or double quotes, for example: `grep -v "^#" "file name.txt"|wc -l`.